actualizado

 * processing

-- building a black soldier fly composting and harvesting system to feed the chickens sustainably
+- creating a black soldier fly composting and harvesting system to feed the chickens more sustainably

 ***THINGS TO NOTE***